Melty Blood: Type Lumina: Plot

 The game is set in 2014, in the new continuity first established by Tsukihime -A piece of blue glass moon-, ten days before the events of the visual novel, unlike the earlier entries in the Melty Blood series set in 2001, a year after a hypothetical Satsuki Yumizuka route of original Tsukihime and a month after Kagetsu Tohya.
 Although some of the characters’ storylines alternatively take place during Tsukihime remake games -A piece of blue glass moon- and the upcoming -The other side of red garden-.

-Unlike the first game in the series, Type Lumina does not have an overarching story with a single point of view; instead, each character has their own Story Mode that consists of multiple stages, with select encounters accompanied by conversations presented in a visual novel style, and an ending sequence.
-A Boss Rush story which stars Miyako written by Kinoko Nasu unlocks after completing all individual scenarios.
+Unlike the first game in the series, Type Lumina does not have an overarching story with a single point of view.
+Instead, each character has their own Story Mode that consists of multiple stages, with select encounters accompanied by conversations presented in a visual novel style, and an ending sequence.
+A Boss Rush story featuring Miyako, unlocks after completing all individual scenarios.

 Additional scenarios for Arcueid and Ciel, written by acpi based on the draft by Nasu, and a second Boss Rush story focusing on Noel, were added after release.
-The cutscenes were also updated, now displaying dynamic character sprites in addition to their portraits, bringing the presentation closer to Arcade Mode of past Melty Blood games.
+The cutscenes were also updated, displaying dynamic character sprites in addition to their portraits, bringing the presentation closer to Arcade Mode of past Melty Blood games.

-It also features a crossover storyline between Tsukihime and Fate universes, which concludes in the third and fourth Boss Rush chapters, with Neco-Arc as its overreaching antagonist.
+It also features a crossover storyline between Tsukihime and Fate universes, which concludes in the third and fourth Boss Rush chapters, with Neco-Arc as a boss character.
 In the latter, a silhouette of Kagetsu Tohya’s main heroine Len briefly appears after the credits.

 Characters

-The game has fourteen fighters in an initial roster.
-Eight characters were added later as free downloadable content, bringing the total to twenty two.
+The game features 14 fighters in its initial roster.
+Eight characters were added later as free downloadable content, bringing the total to 22.